python/pyperformance/doc/usage.rst

 A borderline issue are the benchmarks "warmups".
 The first values of each worker process are always slower: 10% slower in the best case, it can be 1000% slower or more on PyPy.
-Right now (2017-04-14), performance ignore first values considered as warmup until a benchmark reachs its "steady state".
-The "steady state" can include temporary spikes every 5 values (ex: caused by the garbage collector), and it can still imply further JIT compiler optimizations but with a "low" impact on the average performance.
+Right now (2017-04-14), pyperformance ignore first values considered as warmup until a benchmark reachs its "steady state".
+The "steady state" can include temporary spikes every 5 values (ex: caused by the garbage collector), and it can still imply further JIT compiler optimizations but with a "low" impact on the average pyperformance.

 To be clear "warmup" and "steady state" are a work-in-progress and a very complex topic, especially on PyPy and its JIT compiler.